AJJQuig/neueda-test-ui/README.md

 `docker build -t alanquigley/angular-app .`

-`docker run -d -it -p 80:80/tcp --name angular-app alanquigley/angular-app:latest`
+`docker run -d -it -p 80:80/tcp alanquigley/angular-app:latest`

 Once it is running in the container, you can navigate to your docker machine IP or localhost:80 to hit the app To kill the docker container instance, run the following command, replacing <container-id> with the id docker generated when the run command was ran.